ZakuroSystem/LumineEconomyBridge/USAGE.md

 - The web dashboard (run `python backend/dashboard.py`) summarizes total accounts, per-currency supply, recent transaction stats, and active players.
 It also provides account search/editing, currency management tools, and a filterable transaction history page for auditing.
   Additional tools include a command log viewer with filters and download button, and a backup manager to create, restore, and schedule automatic backups.

+### Dashboard Login

+The dashboard now requires registration and login.
+Navigate to `/register` to create a user (a default `admin`/`admin` account is available) and log in via `/login`.
+Regular users can view only their own balances and recent transactions, while admins access all management pages.

 For developer details, see `plugin.yml` and the Python sources under `backend/`.